Yoga has been seen as an effective way to combat many health conditions by many for thousands of years.

 Science is proving its effectiveness and now more than ever before there is greater acceptance of yoga being a viable and extremely effective healthcare intervention.

 Social prescribing is relatively new and its concept is very simple; if people are engaged with others and enjoying a group activity there is a collective response.
 As a result, there is a feeling of being connected to others and their anxiety and stress is often lowered as they feel safe and supported.

 Despite being a new approach, research is already confirming that social prescribing results in individuals attending health services less often due to improved self efficacy.

 As of July 2019, social prescribing is gong to be more common place as the NHS is mandating a significant increase in link workers.
 A link worker links the patient to the appropriate activity that they have an interest in and that which benefits/improves their condition.

 Yoga as a social prescribing activity is especially beneficial.
 This is more than exercise, it's shared learning with the yoga teacher/guide holding the space in which the practitioner feels willing to explore what feels right for them in that moment.
-Different to other forms of exercise, yoga isn't about achieving, it's more about accepting what is and from this place of acceptance, there can be change.
+Yoga isn't about achieving, it's more about accepting what is and from this place of acceptance, there can be change.
 Dramatic change potentially which then leads on to other aspects of your life.